Suez Canal releases hulking vessel after settlement deal

 Wednesday’s release came a day after an Egyptian court lifted the judicial seizure of the vessel following the Suez Canal Authority’s notification that that it reached a settlement in its financial dispute with the vessels’ owners and insurers.

+The Suez Canal Authority did not reveal details on the terms of the settlement.
+At first, the Suez Canal Authority had demanded $916 million in compensation, which was later lowered to $550 million.
+In addition to the money, local reports said the canal would also receive a tugboat.

-The vessel ran aground in March, blocking the crucial waterway for six days.
+The Panama-flagged vessel ran aground in March, blocking the crucial waterway for six days.
 It has been since held amid a dispute over financial compensation.

 The money, according to canal authorities, would cover the salvage operation, costs of stalled canal traffic, and lost transit fees for the week the Ever Given had blocked the canal.